biglizards/SoF-Notes/content/Campaigns/Companions of Knutsdir.md

 Marsvin are one of two clans to serve directly under Varnoss, being in higher esteem to the other six.

-Hrodgir (jarl deligate of marsvin) and Thrudvedir (nephew of the jarl of clan vedir) are quiet and reserved, and occasionally cast a glance towards fatima and astrid.
+Hrodgir (jarl deligate of Marsvin) and Thrudvedir (nephew of the jarl of clan vedir) are quiet and reserved, and occasionally cast a glance towards fatima and astrid.

 Vitaly chats up a twink chronicler, and they head off into the hedge maze to drink.
 Aethild carrouses with some housecarls, telling them stories about his times as a baneman.
 He arm wrestles one of them after they accuse him of lying, and wins.
 She leaves to "freshen up" and Scipian subtly follows her.